Haroenv/catsweeper/README.md

 Catsweeper
 ==========

-A minesweeper game as jQuery plugin.
+A simple minesweeper game as jQuery plugin.

 ## Usage ##